mitre/cti/USAGE.md

 def groups_using_technique(thesrc):
+    """returns technique_id => {group, relationship} for each group using the technique."""
+    # get all groups using techniques
-    """returns technique_id => {group, relationship} for each group using the technique.""" groups_using_techniques = get_related(thesrc, "intrusion-set", "uses", "attack-pattern", reverse=True) # technique_id => {group, relationship}
+    groups_using_techniques = get_related(thesrc, "intrusion-set", "uses", "attack-pattern", reverse=True) # technique_id => {group, relationship}

+    # get campaigns attributed to groups and all campaigns using techniques
     groups_attributing_to_campaigns = {
         "campaigns": get_related(thesrc, "campaign", "uses", "attack-pattern", reverse=True), # technique_id => {campaign, relationship}
         "groups": get_related(thesrc, "campaign", "attributed-to", "intrusion-set", reverse=True) # campaign_id => {group, relationship}
     }

     for technique_id in groups_attributing_to_campaigns["campaigns"]:
         campaigns_attributed_to_group = []
+        # check if campaign is attributed to group
         for campaign in groups_attributing_to_campaigns["techniques"][technique_id]:
             campaign_id = campaign["object"]["id"]
             if campaign_id in groups_attributing_to_campaigns["groups"]:
                 campaigns_attributed_to_group.append(groups_attributing_to_campaigns["groups"][campaign_id])

+        # update groups using techniques to include techniques used by a groups attributed campaign
         if technique_id in groups_using_techniques:
             groups_using_techniques[technique_id].extend(campaigns_attributed_to_group)
         else: